 The carrier was sold to a group of Spanish and Italian businessmen on May 24, 2001.
 This led to the rebranding as Volar Airlines between 2003 and 2004.
 However, in 2005 the LTE name was resurrected.

 On October 17, 2008, the airline announced it was temporarily suspending its scheduled and charter flights due to financial difficulties.

 Speaking at the time LTE’s Managing Director Michael Harrington said “Because of an unexpected financial situation, we have had to temporarily suspend our charter operations.
 Our AOC is continuing and we have to re-present a restructuring plan within the next week to ten days.”

-Three of the airlines seven A320s were then used to continue its ACMI operations.
-This part of the business generated around a third of the airlines revenues.
-Sadly it wasn’t enough to save the airline and operations ceased a month later.
+Three of the airline’s seven A320s were then used to continue its ACMI operations.
+This part of the business generated around a third of the airline’s revenues.
+Sadly, it wasn’t enough to save the carrier, and operations ceased a month later.